-That vacant space intended for a new guardhouse.
+That vacant space was intended for a new guardhouse.
 The foundation was laid, but the building was never completed.
 The blockhouse was used as a guardhouse instead.

 Military planners presumed an attack would come from the open field on the south side of the fort and so concentrated the defenses in that direction.
-The third building with rifle slits, the blockhouse, provided 360 degrees of protection.
+The third building with rifle slits, the Blockhouse, provided 360 degrees of protection

-The blockhouse was built for defense, but when it proved to be unnecessary, it was converted into the guardhouse, or jail.
+The Blockhouse was built for defense, but when it proved to be unnecessary, it was converted into the guardhouse, or jail.

-Where were the stables?
 Records indicate that the stables were south of the Old Commissary building.

-How thick are the walls?
 The thickness of the walls vary from 2 to 2 ½ feet.